mgeri/binary-trees-bench/README.md

 And it works very well in parallel request-response scenario.

-In this particular benchmark there are many Node objects and they never die, so they are promoted to rarely collected arena for old objects and each collection is cheaper because it only looks at a small number of recently allocated Node objects.
+In this particular benchmark there are many Node objects and they never die, so with generatinal garbage collectors like Java GC they are promoted to rarely collected arena for old objects and each collection is cheaper because it only looks at a small number of recently allocated Node objects.

 *Note*: nowadays GC are very complex because many years of studying and evolution and although from what I wrote they seems "simple", there are not! :)